 On average it achieves 82% of the official MPG figure

 The Skoda Kodiaq is everything a family car should be.
 Comfortable, spacious, affordable, well-equipped, practical and safe, it’s almost impossible to pick fault with.
-In fact, if you’re looking for a new SUV with five or seven seats, we think it’s probably the best choice you can make.
+In fact, if you’re looking for a new petrol or diesel SUV with five or seven seats, we think it’s probably the best choice you can make.

-The most popular engine is the 2.0 TDI while there's also a 1.4 TSI petrol or a 2.0 TSI.
-Whatever engine you opt for, noise is very well suppressed – but if you regularly carry a full car we’d recommend avoiding the basic 1.4 TSI 125PS.
-Sensibly, most buyers will choose the quiet, punchy 150PS 2.0 TDI which has strong official fuel economy of up to 56.5mpg.
+The most popular engine is the 2.0 TDI while there's also a 1.5 TSI petrol or a 2.0 TSI.
+Whatever engine you opt for, noise is very well suppressed – but if you regularly carry a full load we’d recommend avoiding the basic 1.5 TSI 150PS.
+Most buyers not put off diesel will choose the quiet, punchy 150PS 2.0 TDI which has official NEDC fuel economy of up to 56.5mpg.

 On the road the Kodiaq is incredibly quiet, extremely comfortable and very easy to drive, despite its size.
 Ride quality is good and the handling is neat and predictable, if not all that exciting.
 Most of the engines can be paired to an all-wheel drive system, so the Kodiaq can cope with a bit of off-roading, but it’s better to think of the 4x4 versions as all-weather, rather than all-terrain.